-Sometimes we find it hard to express what we’re feeling, or deal with things.
-Some people want to intentionally hurt themselves, or “self-harm” as a way to control certain feelings or situations.
+Sometimes we find it hard to express what we’re feeling, or how we deal with things.
+Some people want to intentionally hurt themselves, or “self-harm” as a way to control certain emotions or situations.
+It’s important you speak to a trusted adult who can help (e.g. a GP, counsellor, or helpline).

 Self-harm distraction techniques You can use these distraction techniques when you are feeling anger, fear, numb, shame, self-hatred and when you feel like you need control.